New Roles for the Board: Communications and Corporate Reputation

 Asian companies should also take note, particularly with geopolitical frictions threatening to undermine their licence to operate in some overseas markets.
 Now is the time to be enhancing communication and corporate reputation skills at a Board level.

-As Heidrick & Struggles notes in its Board Monitor Hong Kong 2019, nominating committees “might consider executives in traditionally untapped functional areas,” and they point to PR and communications amongst others.
+As Heidrick & Struggles notes in its Board Monitor Hong Kong, nominating committees “might consider executives in traditionally untapped functional areas,” and they point to PR, communications and marketing amongst others.

 The expanded roles that Boards have taken on globally with communications and corporate reputation reinforce that this should happen sooner rather than later, as the Board of the future is being defined today.